 Big-box stores have big names and aisles of computers on offer.
 They post tempting deals on pre-built computers.
-But how does buying one of those computers compare to purchasing a custom-built one?
+But how does a person decide to buy a Pre Built Computer vs Custom?

 When you shop in a big-box store, you are one of the many people those salespeople are going to work with in a day.
 If you’re lucky, you may get to speak with someone who is actually assigned to the computer area on a regular basis.

 Working with us to customize a computer, you get individualized expert service.
 Our specialists know computer users have different needs.
 You deserve a computer that matches what you’re trying to do.
 You might want to run the latest-and-greatest games at full graphic quality.
 Someone else wants something basic to support only email and Web surfing.
 Or how about a stock day trader who doesn’t need a fast computer but wants to run six screens at once?